Dumaresq railway station

-Dumaresq railway station is a heritage-listed former railway station located at 537 Dumaresq Road, Dumaresq, in the Armidale Regional Council local government area, New South Wales, Australia.
+Dumaresq railway station is a heritage-listed closed railway station located on a disused section of the Main North line at Dumaresq, New South Wales, Australia.
 The property was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 In 1878 the Great Northern Line (GNL) had reached Tamworth (now West Tamworth railway station).
 A few years earlier, in c.
 1875, the Minister for Works instructed the Engineer-in-Chief of the NSW Railways, John Whitton, to commence trial surveys for the planned extension of the Great Northern Line beyond Tamworth to at least as far as Tenterfield (and later to the Queensland border).
 Two routes were considered for the northern extension from Tamworth to Tenterfield: via Armidale or via Inverell.
 After much debate, in May 1878 the decision was made to construct the northern extension of the GNL via Armidale, with the proposed route incorporating what is now the town of Dumaresq.

 The Great Northern Line later reached Tamworth (1882), Uralla (1882), Armidale (1883), Inverella (Dumaresq) (1884), Black Mountain (1884), Glen Innes (1884), and Tenterfield (1886).
-The passenger station at Dumaresq opened as "Inverella" in 1884, with the name changing to "Eversleigh" in 1885 and finally "Dumaresq" in 1889.
+The passenger station at Dumaresq opened as Inverella in 1884, with the name changing to Eversleigh in 1885 and finally Dumaresq in 1889.